 Medical concerns can be kept under control with proper care, but be ready to check the horgi’s parents for genetic issues if you want a better chance at a healthy puppy with a long life ahead of it.

-Playful and loyal, horgis are great around kids, stemming from their gentle corgi side.
+Playful and loyal, horgis are great around kids, as a result of the fun-loving corgi side and the playful husky side.
 However, a responsible adult is important to have as the main caregiver to ensure the dog receives regular exercise and a balanced diet.

 Posts you may like: